tdpetrou/RDF-Triple-API/README.md

 The algorithm implemented is taken from [this paper] (echo "# RDF-Triple-API" >> README.md) by Delia Rusu.

-The sentence is parsed using the stanford parser: `http://nlp.stanford.edu/software/lex-parser.shtml`
+The sentence is parsed using the [stanford parser] (http://nlp.stanford.edu/software/lex-parser.shtml)

 The endpoint for the api is http://www.newventify.com/rdf and has url parameter `sentence`